The Mutual Fund Prospectus

 A fund will be required to disclose its portfolio turnover rate for the most recent fiscal year as a percentage of the average value of its portfolio.
 This numerical disclosure will be accompanied by a brief explanation of the effect of portfolio turnover on transaction costs and fund performance, and its effects on taxes.
 The Summary Prospectus should also specify where updated information can be found, especially since the Summary Prospectus is not required to be updated quarterly.
 The summary section should include the name of each investment adviser and sub-adviser of the fund, followed by the name, title, and length of service of the fund’s portfolio managers.

-Additionally, each ETF that is organized as an open-end investment company will be required to disclose in its prospectus the number of trading days during the most recently completed calendar year and quarters since that year on which the market price of the ETF shares was greater than the fund’s NAV and the number of days it was less than the fund’s NAV (premium/discount information).
+Additionally, each ETF that is organized as an open-end investment company will be required to disclose in its prospectus the number of trading days during the most recently completed calendar year and quarters since that year on which the market price of the ETF shares exceeded the fund's NAV and the number of days it was less than the fund's NAV (premium/discount information).